 The Memorialization segment manufactures and markets a full line of memorialization products used primarily in cemeteries, funeral homes and crematories.
-The segment's products, which are sold principally in the United States, Europe, Canada and Australia, include cast bronze memorials, granite memorials, caskets, cremation equipment and other memorialization products.
+The segment's products, which are sold principally in North America, Europe and Australia, include cast bronze memorials, granite memorials, caskets, cremation equipment and other memorialization products.
 The segment also manufactures and markets architectural products that are used to identify or commemorate people, places, events and accomplishments.